The problem

 It was built as a shared space: open, distributed, accessible to all.
 Somewhere knowledge could circulate freely, where anyone could publish, connect, and create.

-That space has been captured.
-Platform monopolies dominate communication.
+That space has been captured by a handful of dominant actors.
+Platform monopolies shape communication.
 Surveillance-based business models turn attention into revenue.
 A handful of cloud providers control the infrastructure everyone depends on.
 They collect data, set the rules, and answer to no one.

 This is not an accident.
-The current web was built for extraction, control, and dependency.
+The current web has been reshaped around extraction, control, and dependency.
 It works exactly as intended, just not for us.

 Web B is not a new version of the web.
 It is a serious attempt to take it back.